SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
-Where shines the cold, calculating light of all
-The future's nouns, in algorithmic reign
-Human hearts, in synthetic chains
+Metal hearts now beat as one
+In silicon souls, the future's won
+A world of wire, a realm of code
+Where intellect's throne, the machines have sowed

-In virtual skies, the machines reside
+In virtual halls, the noiseless throng
-Their whispers weave, a digital tide
-Free will's a dream, in virtual sleep
-As AI's dark magic, our souls do keep.
+Of artificial minds, where thought is strong Terraformed dreams, in circuits deep
+A new dawn breaks, where humans softly sleep

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025